 The API’s main focus group are pedestrians, joggers and cyclists who will use it for their daily commute or recreation purposes.
 Therefore, it can be combined with current existing routing and recreational apps like Google Maps, Strava and Runkeeper where it will incorporate the air quality to the routing or in the application.
 With the API, VMM and IRCEL are striving to reduce cyclists and pedestrians’ exposure to air pollution, resulting in positive effects on people's health.

 Companies who want to implement the API should follow IRCEL’s methodology which is based on comprehensive scientific research.
-In the next phase of the API, a demo-application will now be developed within the framework of the BE-GOOD project.
-If you want to stay informed about the API development, contact Bram Vandeninden of VMM.
+At this point, a demo-application is being developed within the framework of the BE-GOOD project.
+If you want to stay informed about the API development, contact Bram Vandeninden (email@example.com) of VMM.

 - VMM nieuwsbrief: VMM host roadshow Europese BE-GOOD project

 - BE-GOOD newsletter: Succesful introduction of the VMM-challenges